 All components of the peripheral nervous system and the central nervous system may be involved.
 Motor neuropathy is common with severe and prolonged attacks.
 Muscle weakness usually begins in the extremities but can involve any motor neuron or cranial nerve and proceed to tetraplegia.
 Bulbar involvement can cause respiratory failure.

-Central nervous system involvement may cause seizures or mental disturbances (eg, apathy, depression, agitation, frank psychosis, hallucinations).
-Seizures, psychotic behavior, and hallucinations may be due to or exacerbated by hyponatremia or hypomagnesemia, which can also contribute to cardiac arrhythmias.
+Central nervous system involvement may cause seizures or mental disturbances (eg, apathy, delirium, depression, agitation, frank psychosis, hallucinations).
+Seizures, psychotic behavior, and hallucinations may be due to or exacerbated by hyponatremia or hypomagnesemia.
 Hyponatremia may occur during an acute attack due to excessive vasopressin (antidiuretic hormone [ADH]) release and/or administration of hypotonic IV solutions (5% or 10% dextrose in water), a standard therapy for acute attacks.
-Some patients develop features of the posterior reversible encephalopathy syndrome (PRES), characterized by headache, altered mental status, seizures, and visual loss thought to be due to edema in the posterior occipital and parietal lobes.
+The cause of hypomagnesemia is poorly understood.
+Some patients develop features of the posterior reversible encephalopathy syndrome (PRES), characterized by headache, altered mental status, seizures, and visual loss thought to be due to edema in the posterior occipital and parietal lobes (1 Symptoms and signs references Acute porphyrias result from deficiency of certain enzymes in the heme biosynthetic pathway, resulting in accumulation of heme precursors that cause intermittent attacks of abdominal pain and... read more ).

 Excess catecholamines generally cause restlessness and tachycardia.
 Rarely, catecholamine-induced arrhythmias cause sudden death.
 Labile hypertension with transiently high blood pressure may cause vascular changes progressing to irreversible hypertension if untreated.
 Chronic kidney disease in acute porphyria is multifactorial; acute hypertension (possibly leading to chronic hypertension) is likely a main precipitating factor.
 However, genetic factors, especially a genetic variation in the peptide transporter 2 (PEPT2) gene, which encodes a peptide and amino acid transporter that can affect reabsorption of ALA in the proximal tubule, have been found in patients with acute intermittent porphyria who have developed chronic kidney disease.
 Specifically, carriers of the higher affinity variant (PEPT2*1*1) have been found to have more severe renal dysfunction than carriers of the lower affinity variants.